The transformative power of a great tagline.

 2. Keep it short & simple

-The world’s most memorable taglines tend to be short.
+The most memorable taglines tend to be short.
 And succinct.
-Nike’s ‘Just do it’ and Apple’s ‘Think different’ are much touted examples, but there are so many more.
-In New Zealand, take Spark’s ‘Hello Tomorrow’ and Toyota’s ‘Let’s go places’ … they’re all made up of just two or three words.
+Take Spark’s ‘Hello Tomorrow’ and Toyota’s ‘Let’s go places’ … just two or three words can speak volumes.

-One of my favourite taglines I’ve created is‘Turning lives around’ for Lifewise – three simple words that totally sum up the transformative effect of this social services agency.
-Similarly, ‘We spot change’ for MoleMap was a simple, clever way to demonstrate why MoleMap is different from their competitors – and convey the powerful reason to your skin checked.
+For sustainable cleaning brand, klen.co, I recently created the line 'Cleaning up cleaning' – three simple words that sum this sustainable cleaning brand's vision, mission and customer benefit.
+Likewise, ‘We spot change’ for MoleMap is a simple, clever way to demonstrate the MoleMap difference – and convey the powerful, emotive reason to have your skin checked.

-There are plenty of longer taglines out there (think Mastercard), but the discipline of creating a tagline in 2 to 3 words is a very good place to start.
-Or, if you’ve come up with a more wordy tagline, can you shorten it with losing the meaning?
+There are plenty of longer taglines out there (think Mastercard), but the discipline of creating a tagline in two to three words is a very good place to start.
+Or, if you’ve come up with a wordier line, can you shorten it with losing the meaning?
+Less is more.

 A great example of a customer-centric tagline is “I’m lovin’ it”.
 It doesn’t tell me that McDonald’s sells hamburgers, but it tells me that I’ll love the food, the service, the experience, and the brand.

 This is the hard part … and a very good reason to avoid AI tagline generators.
-Sure, you can start with a generator to get your brain fired up, but remember that most AI-generated taglines are likely to be clichés.
+Sure, you can start with a generator to fire up your brain, but remember that most AI-generated taglines are likely to be clichés.

 To create a truly memorable tagline, it helps to get playful with words.
 Some simple tricks include:

-• Alliteration – alliteration is a terrific tool to craft a catchy catchphrase (see what I did there).
+Alliteration – alliteration is a terrific tool to craft a catchy catchphrase (see what I did there?).
 ‘Maybe it’s Maybelline’ is a famous example.
-‘Should’ve gone to SpecSavers’ is another.
+‘Slip, slop, slap’ is another.
 The simple alliteration takes it to a whole new level of catchiness.

-• Repetition – such as ‘Have a break, have a KitKat’.
+Repetition – such as ‘Have a break, have a KitKat’.
 While this strapline is a whole six words long, the repetition is what makes it memorable.
-And of course, it has inspired decades of award-winning ad campaigns, making it one of the most enduring and recognisable taglines around the globe.
+And of course, it has inspired decades of award-winning ad campaigns, making it one of the world’s most enduring and recognisable taglines.

-• Total opposites – another handy technique for creating catchy and playful taglines.
+‘Opposites attract’ is another handy technique for creating a memorable tagline.
 ‘Expect more.
 Pay less.’ for Target says it all, while ‘Say yeah, nah’ totally reflects the Kiwi drinking psyche.

 6. Inspire emotion, or action